sigasi/sigasi_insights/content/tech/sigasi-on-mac.md

 ## Lack of EDA tools

 So you've got your Sigasi application installed on your Mac, but you don't have a simulator or synthesis tool.
 If all of us go and ask the EDA tool vendors to port their stuff to Mac, one day they might change their minds.
-For now, there are some tricks to fake it ([tricking-your-mac-believing-it-can-run-modelsim]) until the EDA vendors make it.
+For now, there are some tricks to fake it ({{< page "tricking-your-mac-believing-it-can-run-modelsim" >}}) until the EDA vendors make it.